 Cantabria initially completed the transfer of the manufacturing process and analytical test methods for Pliaglis to its manufacturing facility in Santander, Spain in 2020, allowing it to supply Pliaglis in Europe.
 In addition, the parties later agreed that Cantabria would supply Pliaglis to Crescita outside the Territories.

-Cantabria is promoting Pliaglis through its field force, calling on physicians such as aesthetic doctors and dermatologists.
-Cantabria currently sells Pliaglis in Italy.
+Cantabria is currently promoting and selling Pliaglis in Italy through its field force calling on physicians such as aesthetic doctors and dermatologists.

 Results of Operations

 Fluctuations in Operating Results